Partial Resolution of the Erd\"os-Straus, Sierpinski, and Generalized Erd\"os-Straus Conjectures Using New Analytical Formulas: Compact Form of Compact Form of Delta

 This simplifies to:

-This is valid for all $ t \in \mathbb{N}^* $ because, as mentioned earlier, the parametrization is valid for all $ t \in \mathbb{N}^* $.
-You also observed how this information allowed us to prove the conjecture (manually for some $ n $) by providing specific values of $ t $ that help us obtain a perfect square.
+This is valid for $t \in \mathbb{Q}_+^*$ arbitrary because, as mentioned earlier, the parametrization is valid for $t \in \mathbb{Q}_+^*$ arbitrary.
+You also observed how this information allowed us to prove the conjecture (manually for some \( n \)) by providing specific values of \( t \) that help us obtain a perfect square.
 We will use this information in this generalization.

-We saw that $ \Delta >0 $ for
+We saw that \( \Delta >0 \) for

-Recalling the expression for $\Delta $,
+Recalling the expression for \( \Delta \),

-and since $ \Delta > 0 $ for $ x \in \left] 0 , \frac{n(4t+1-\sqrt{8t+1})}{16t} \right[ \cup \left] \frac{n(4t+1+\sqrt{8t+1})}{16t}, +\infty \right[ $, for the x and t which respect this condition, it is clear that there exist $ x $ and $ t $ such that $ t(4x - n)^2 - 2nx $ is in $ \mathbb{N}^* $.
+and since \( \Delta > 0 \) for for the x and t which respect this condition, it is clear that there exist \( x \) and \( t \) such that \( t(4x - n)^2 - 2nx \) is in \( \mathbb{{Q}_+^*} \).
 We can then write:

-with $ k \in \mathbb{N}^* $ .
+with $ k \in \mathbb{Q}_+^*$ .
 Thus,